 Land Use and Zoning

-Karl represents both developers and units of local government with respect to tax increment financing, tax credits and incentives, tax rebates and abatements, special service areas, and other economic development and financing tools and incentives.
+Karl represents developers, landowners, and units of local government with respect to tax increment financing, tax incentives, special service areas, and other economic development financing tools and incentives.

-Karl has advised multiple municipalities regarding the establishment of new tax increment financing districts and the substantial amendment of existing tax increment financing districts, including compliance with statutory procedures and preparation of all documents required by law.
-Karl also has experience assisting municipalities in restructuring distressed tax increment financing districts.
+Karl has also advised municipalities regarding the establishment of tax increment financing districts the restructuring of distressed tax increment financing districts.

-Before law school, Karl worked for nine years in local government and politics.
+Before law school, Karl worked for nine years in local government, politics, and association management.
 As chief of staff for a New York City council member, Karl was responsible for the council member’s legislative, fiscal, intergovernmental, political, and constituent affairs.
 Karl also served as special assistant to the president of the American Bar Association.

 Karl received his Bachelor of Arts degree, cum laude, from Northwestern University.
 He earned his Juris Doctorate, magna cum laude, from Northwestern University School of Law, where he also received Senior Research Honors.